 Whether you’re freelancing for yourself or running a remote team, hot-desking helps drive productivity at different locations.
 It allows you to make bold business decisions—like expanding into new markets or employing the best talent remotely—unencumbered by the long-term commitment and costs of traditional office space.
 Finally, it exposes you to fresh opportunities for innovation while giving you access to a vibrant community of professionals.

-Caitlin Bishop is a writer for WeWork’s Ideas by We, based in New York City.
+Caitlin Bishop was a writer for WeWork’s Ideas by We, based in New York City.
 Previously, she was a journalist and editor at Mamamia.com.au in Sydney, Australia, and a contributing reporter at Gotham Gazette.